Contexter/FountainAI/Workbooks/Documentation_ Intent First - Productive Approach to Application Development in ChatGPT-4 with Canvas.md

 - **Goal**: Simplify the deployment of the entire stack, including any dependencies.

 ### Step 10: Add Detailed Logging and Error Handling
 - **Prompt**: "Add detailed logging to all endpoints in `routers/sequence.py` using Python's `logging` module.
-Implement error handling to match the responses described in the OpenAPI specification."
+Implement error handling to match the responses described in the OpenAPI specification.
+Ensure any custom extensions related to error handling are included."
 - **Goal**: Make the application easy to monitor and debug, ensuring errors are reported in a clear and informative way.

 ### Step 11: Write Unit Tests for Endpoints
 - **Prompt**: "Create unit tests in `tests/test_sequence.py` for each endpoint, using `pytest`.
-Make sure to test all expected scenarios, including edge cases and potential errors, as outlined in the OpenAPI specification."
+Make sure to test all expected scenarios, including edge cases and potential errors, as outlined in the OpenAPI specification.
+Ensure that any custom extensions (`x-*`) that affect endpoint behavior are tested."
-- **Goal**: Validate that each endpoint works correctly and that all functionalities align with the specifications.
+- **Goal**: Validate that each endpoint works correctly and that all functionalities align with the specifications, including custom fields.

 ### Step 12: Execute End-to-End Testing and Refinement
 - **Prompt**: "Perform end-to-end testing of the entire application, ensuring that all functionalities, including logging, database interactions, and API responses, align with the OpenAPI specification.
-Refine as necessary based on testing results."
+Refine as necessary based on testing results, ensuring the output matches the input spec 1-to-1, including custom extensions."
 - **Goal**: Ensure that the entire application functions as expected, providing the intended features with no errors or inconsistencies.

 ## Next Steps
 - **Define Specific Prompts**: Use the detailed prompt sequence provided above to begin building each component of your application, starting with the project structure.
-- **Iterate and Refine**: Use the Canvas to iteratively refine each component, ensuring all aspects of the OpenAPI specification are implemented correctly.
+- **Iterate and Refine**: Use the Canvas to iteratively refine each component, ensuring all aspects of the OpenAPI specification, including custom extensions, are implemented correctly.
-- **Test and Deploy**: Use the generated Docker and test configurations to deploy and validate the application.
+- **Test and Deploy**: Use the generated Docker and test configurations to deploy and validate the application, ensuring that the output OpenAPI schema matches the original input specification 1-to-1, including all extensions.